Top

 Honey from Bee Haven Apiaries is removed from the hive using a hand-cranked extractor.
 The only "processing" it receives is being poured through a sieve to remove any wax and propolis before being placed into heat-sterilized jars.
 The honey is never heated, and every batch of honey is processed separately.
 This preserves the unique colors, flavors and aromas of each colony's production.

-Since we don't pasteurize our honey, it may crystallize or ferment when stored.
+Since Julie doesn't pasteurize her honey, it may crystallize or ferment when stored.
 These are natural processes that can add character to the honey.
 Crystallized honey is just as delicious and carries the same health benefits as liquid honey.
 Fermented honey has an extra little "buzz" that adds a sharpness to the flavor.
 Read on for more information about these processes and how to halt them.

 Why Does Honey Crystallize?